JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 This is realised by a backlog that the producer stores for each worker in the system.
 So when a change occurs this change is stored in the backlog of all workers as a pending change.

 When a worker node requests a task from the producer, the backlog for this node is checked.
 If there is a pending change.
-For example a reduction in inference quality (HIGH -> MEDIUM) then worker receives a task with type='CHANGE_INFERENCE_QUALITY' indicating that a change of YOLOv11 model is necessary before continuing with stream processing.
+For example a reduction in inference quality (HIGH -> MEDIUM) then worker receives a reply with type='CHANGE' detailing the following changes:
+- CHANGE_INFERENCE_QUALITY: MEDIUM
+indicating that a change of YOLOv11 model is necessary before continuing with stream processing.
 The worker then makes this change locally and continues with regular requests for new work.

 ### Service Level Objectives (SLOs)